Buford Lipscomb, Chairman of the Board

 In 2002 he was elected CEO and chairman of the board of the Wenatchee Valley Medical Center and has been reelected subsequently for two more terms.
 During this time he has served in state and national roles in the American Medical Group Association where he was the founding president of the CEO Leadership Council and in the American Medical Association.
 He currently chairs the group practice advisory committee of the American Medical Association.
 In 2008 he received the Washington State Rural Health Association award for Outstanding Contribution to Rural Health.

 He is proud to be the recipient of the Waldorf College 2005 Distinguished Alumni Service Award.
-He has served on the Waldorf College Board of Regents since 2006.
+He has served on the Waldorf University Board of Regents since 2006.

 Sitemap | FERPA | Gainful Employment Disclosure | Privacy